ivanna-mazhuha/hotel-booking-error-analysis/README.md

 ## 📁 How to Open
 1. Download the .pbix file
-2. Open in Power BI Desktop
-3. For the SQL exploration, see the `/sql` folder — queries can be run in any SQL environment (developed using DuckDB)
+2. For the SQL exploration, see the `/sql` folder — queries can be run in any SQL environment (developed using DuckDB)